L-spaces, taut foliations, and graph manifolds: The main theorem

-Given a three-manifold $Y$, a collection of tori $\{T_i\}_{i=1}^n$ and a collection of slopes $\alpha_*$, we have explained how to construct manifolds $\{Y_j^{\alpha_*}\}_{j=1}^{n+1}$, and shown that the groups \(\HFhat(Y_j^{\alpha_*})\) do not depend on the choices made in the construction.
+{\bf Slope detection.} Given a three-manifold $Y$, a collection of tori $\{T_i\}_{i=1}^n$ and a collection of slopes $\alpha_*$, we have explained how to construct manifolds $\{Y_j^{\alpha_*}\}_{j=1}^{n+1}$, and observed that the $\mathbb{Z}/2\mathbb{Z}$-graded groups \(\HFhat(Y_j^{\alpha_*})\) do not depend on the choices made in the construction.
 In particular, whether or not each $Y_j^{\alpha_*}$ is an L-space is a well--defined question.
 The key step in proving Theorem \ref{Main Theorem} is the following.

 \begin{proposition} Let $Y$ be an irreducible three-manifold and fix a collection of disjoint embedded tori $\{T_1, \ldots, T_n\}$ in $Y$ such that each torus is separating.
-If $Y$ is a non-L-space, then there is some collection of slopes $\alpha_*$ on these tori with the property that each of the manifolds $Y_j^{\alpha_*}$ defined above is a non-L-space. \end{proposition} \begin{proof} First observe that if $n=1$ (that is, the collection of tori consists of just one torus), this is equivalent to Theorem 3.
+If $Y$ is a non-L-space, then there is some collection of slopes $\alpha_*$ on these tori with the property that each of the manifolds $Y_j^{\alpha_*}$ defined above is a non-L-space. \end{proposition} \begin{proof} First observe that if $n=1$ (that is, the collection of tori consists of just one torus), this is equivalent to Theorem~\ref{Cutting Theorem}.
 In this case, $Y \cong M_1 \cup_h M_2$ for some gluing map $h$.
-By Theorem 3, there is a slope $\alpha$ in $\partial M_1$ such that $N$-filling $M_1$ along $\alpha$ gives a non-L-space and $N$-filling $M_2$ along $h(\alpha)$ gives a non-L-space.
-Let $\alpha_1$ be the slope in $T_1$ that corresponds to the slopes $\alpha \in \partial M_1$ and $h(\alpha) \in \partial M_2$. $\alpha_* = (\alpha_1)$ gives the desired collection of slopes.
+By Theorem~\ref{Cutting Theorem}, there is a slope $\alpha$ in $\partial M_1$ such that $N$-filling $M_1$ along $\alpha$ gives a non-L-space and $N$-filling $M_2$ along $h(\alpha)$ gives a non-L-space.
+Let $\alpha_1$ be the slope in $T_1$ that corresponds to the slopes $\alpha \in \partial M_1$ and $h(\alpha) \in \partial M_2$.
+Then $\alpha_* = (\alpha_1)$ gives the desired collection of slopes.

 For the general case, we proceed by induction on $n$.
 Assume $n>1$ and the result holds for collections of fewer than $n$ tori.
 First cut $Y$ along the torus $T_1$ to produce two manifolds $M_1$ and $M_2$.
 By the $n=1$ case, there is a slope $\alpha_1$ in $T_1$ such that $N$-filling $M_1$ and $M_2$ along the slopes corresponding to $\alpha_1$ produces non-L-spaces.
 We denote the resulting closed manifolds by $Y_1^{(\alpha_1)}$ and $Y_2^{(\alpha_1)}$.